Maxim-Mazurok/google-api-typings-generator/gapi.client.admin-directory_v1/readme.md

 await gapi.client.directory.users.makeAdmin({ userKey: "userKey",  });

 /*
 Updates a user using patch semantics.
-The update method should be used instead, since it also supports patch semantics and has better performance.
+The update method should be used instead, because it also supports patch semantics and has better performance.
+If you're mapping an external identity to a Google identity, use the [`update`](https://developers.google.com/admin-sdk/directory/v1/reference/users/update) method instead of the `patch` method.
 This method is unable to clear fields that contain repeated objects (`addresses`, `phones`, etc).
 Use the update method instead.
 */
 await gapi.client.directory.users.patch({ userKey: "userKey",  });